-Our top United Kingdom vacations
+Our top UK vacations

-Walking in England
+Walking vacations in the UK

-Rail vacations in Scotland
+Rail vacations in the UK

-Family adventure vacations
+UK family adventure vacations

 Rather than dragging the kids between museums, art galleries and restaurants with suspiciously expensive tourist menus, family adventure vacations in the UK put smiles on faces and keep them there without resorting to ice-cream bribery.
 Professional instructors keep a watchful eye on kids running wild (within limits) in the Lake District: think rock climbing, orienteering, sailing and gorge walking.
 In Wales everyone will relish well-organised itineraries of mountain biking and stand-up paddleboarding on the north coast, or kayaking, coasteering and surfing in Pembrokeshire, where you’ll retreat to an eco-friendly lodge for hearty meals in the evenings.

-Small ship cruising in Scotland
+Small ship cruising in the UK

-Scotland is practically nirvana for small ship cruising vacations.
+Although small ship cruising is possible all around the UK, Scotland is practically nirvana for small ship cruising vacations.
 The Caledonian Canal links Neptune's Staircase with Loch Ness (no introductions necessary) and the Moray Firth, and then the Inner and Outer Hebrides, which teem with wildlife.
 Expect fellow passengers to number between six and 12, and captains to set the schedule by what the weather's doing every morning.
 Weather-wise, you’re pretty much guaranteed four seasons in a day.
 However, most cruises operate between the calmer months of April and October, with wildlife watching at its finest in summer.
 Find out more in our Scotland small ship cruising vacations guide.

-Where to go in the UK
+Where to go on a UK vacation

 About the only things the four countries that make up the UK have in common are a largely shared first language and reliably unreliable weather.
 England vacations focus on London or other busy market towns such as Stratford-upon-Avon.
 You’ll have a far more relaxing time exploring the countryside.
 Over the border, a sleeper train ride from London takes outdoor activity enthusiasts to Scotland’s wild beauty.
 Wales is Blue Flag beaches, ancient castles and a rugged coastline that demands that you put on a wetsuit.
 Over the Irish Sea, meanwhile, you’ll find tumultuous recent history, staggering natural landscapes, and a real sense of community in Northern Ireland.